Hoop Cheese is a term that is used to refer to either an American Hard Cheese or an American Soft Cheese.

 If the recipe calls for Hoop Cheese and you don’t know which one it means:

-If the recipe seems to intimate that it's a low fat cheese, or if it seems to give a measurement that would be easier with a wet cheese, then it's the fresh Hoop Cheese that's meant.
+If the recipe seems to intimate that it’s a low fat cheese, or if it seems to give a measurement that would be easier with a wet cheese, then it’s the soft Hoop Cheese that’s meant.
 If the recipe calls for you to shred or grate the cheese, then it means the hard, cheddar-like Hoop Cheese.

 For Hard Hoop Cheese: cheddar.
-For Soft Hoop Cheese: the best substitute may be dry-curd cottage cheese.
-If you can't find that, try regular cottage cheese or ricotta, but drain them well first and be prepared to cut back a bit on other moisture in your recipe, as those two cheeses have far more moisture than Soft Hoop Cheese did.
+For Soft Hoop Cheese: the best substitute may be pressed dry cottage cheese.
+If you can’t find that, try regular cottage cheese or ricotta, but drain them well first and be prepared to cut back a bit on other moisture in your recipe, as those two cheeses have far more moisture than Soft Hoop Cheese did.